-Readers are less engaged with advertising content when compared to editorial content, and metrics show that advertising content on average has lower social shares, engagement rates and view counts.
+Readers are less engaged with advertising content when compared to editorial content, and metrics show that advertising content on average has lower:

-Libert points out several other weaknesses with native advertising on social, including its lack of SEO benefits, high cost to scale and limited reach due to paid partnerships.
+Libert points out several other weaknesses with native advertising on social media, including its lack of SEO benefits, high cost to scale and limited reach due to paid partnerships.
 Content marketing, on the other hand, “lives and dies by its merit.”

 Content marketing is created based on the needs and interests of the consumers, and when done correctly it has real value for the audience it is created for.
 Successful content marketing earns reach and social engagement based on the quality of content, which is something very few native ads accomplish.